 - Keep an eye on your device battery.
 You don't want to find yourself in a situation where you have no way to call for help.

-When travelling at night
+Travelling at night

 - Wear reflective gear.

-When travelling alone in a car
+Travelling alone in a car

 Lock all doors and keep windows up when driving.
 Most car-jackings take place when vehicles are stopped at intersections.